MicrosoftDocs/dynamics365smb-docs/financials/ui-troubleshoot-self-signup.md

 # Troubleshooting Self-Service Sign-Up
 Signing up for [!INCLUDE[d365fin](includes/d365fin_md.md)] is easy and can be done very quickly.
 You can create a free account even if you are an existing organization.
 This article addresses issues that you may have during signup.

-## What email address can I use with Dynamics 365?
+## What email address can I use with Dynamics 365, Business edition?
 [!INCLUDE[d365fin](includes/d365fin_md.md)] requires that you use a work, or school, email address to sign up. [!INCLUDE[d365fin](includes/d365fin_md.md)] does not support email addresses provided by consumer email services or telecommunication providers.
 This includes outlook.com, hotmail.com, gmail.com, and others.

 If you try to sign up with a personal email address, you will get a message indicating to use a work or school email address.